-7.2.1 Quality improvement activities
+7.2.1 Check the quality improvement activities in which the state/territory is investing

-[x] a.
+a.
 Supporting the training and professional development of the child care workforce as discussed in 6.2 (Related Section: 6.3).
-Check all that apply.
+Check all that apply. i CCDF funds

+☑ ii.
+State general funds

+Other funds.
+Describe:

-PDG-B5 grant to support training for early childhood professionals.
+PDGB5grant to support training for early childhood professionals.

-[x] b.
+b.
 Developing, maintaining, or implementing early learning and developmental guidelines (Related Section: 6.4).
 Check all that apply.

+☑ i CCDF funds

+☑ ii.
+State general funds

+Other funds.
+Describe:

+N/A

-[x] c.
+c.
 Developing, implementing, or enhancing a tiered quality rating and improvement system (Related Section: 7.3).
-Check all that apply.
+Check all that apply. i CCDF funds

+☑ ii.
+State general funds

+Other funds.
+Describe:

-Use of PDG-B5 funds to support the revisions of the QRIS standards
+Useof PDGB5 funds to support the revisions of the QRIS standards

-[x] d.
+d.
 Improving the supply and quality of child care services for infants and toddlers (Related Section: 7.4).
 Check all that apply.

-[x] i.
-CCDF funds
+i CCDF funds

-[x] ii.
+☑ ii.
 State general funds

-Other funds: describe

-N/A

-[x] e.
-Establishing or expanding a statewide system of CCR&R services, as discussed in 1.7 (Related Section: 7.5).
-Check all that apply.

-[x] f.
-Facilitating Compliance with State Standards (Related Section: 7.6).
-Check all that apply.

-[x] g.
-Evaluating and assessing the quality and effectiveness of child care services within the state/territory (Related Section: 7.7).
-Check all that apply.

-[x] h.
-Accreditation Support (Related Section: 7.8).
-Check all that apply.

-[x] i.
-Supporting state/territory or local efforts to develop high-quality program standards relating to health, mental health, nutrition, physical activity, and physical development (Related Section: 7.9).
-Check all that apply.

-Use of PDG-B5 funds to support the implementation of the infant and early childhood mental health consultation.

-[x] j.
-Other activities determined by the state/territory to improve the quality of child care services and which measurement of outcomes related to improved provider preparedness, child safety, child wellbeing, or kindergarten entry is possible (Related Section: 7.10).
-Check all that apply

-7.3 Quality Rating and Improvement System (QRIS) or Another System of Quality Improvement

-Lead Agencies may respond in this section based on other systems of quality improvement, even if not called a QRIS, as long as the other quality improvement system contains the elements of a QRIS.
-QRIS refers to a systematic framework for evaluating, improving, and communicating the level of quality in early childhood programs and contains five key elements:

-- 1. Program standards

-- 2. Supports to programs to improve quality

-- 3. Financial incentives and supports

-- 4. Quality assurance and monitoring

-- 5. Outreach and consumer education

-- 7.3.1 QRIS or another system of quality improvement

-Does your state/territory have a quality rating and improvement system or another system of quality improvement?
+j.
+Other activities determined by the state/territory to improve the quality of child care services and which measurement of outcomes related to improved provider preparedness, child safety, child well-being, or kindergarten entry is possible (Related Section: 7.10).
+Check all that apply i CCDF funds ii.
+State general funds Other funds.
+Describe: N/A 7.3 Quality Rating and Improvement System (QRIS) or Another System of Quality Improvement Lead Agencies may respond in this section based on other systems of quality improvement, even if not called a QRIS, as long as the other quality improvement system contains the elements of a QRIS.
+QRIS refers to a systematic framework for evaluating, improving and communicating the level of quality in early childhood programs and contains five key elements: 1.
+Program standards 2.
+Supports to programs to improve quality 3.
+Financial incentives and supports 4.
+Quality assurance and monitoring 5.
+Outreach and consumer education 7.3.1 Does your state/territory have a quality rating and improvement system or other system of quality improvement? a.

-[] a.
 No, the state/territory has no plans for QRIS development.
 If no, skip to 7.4.1.

-[] b.
+b.
 No, but the state/territory is in the QRIS development phase.
 If no, skip to 7.4.1.

-[x] c.
+c.
 Yes, the state/territory has a QRIS operating statewide or territory-wide.

 Describe how the QRIS is administered (e.g., statewide or locally or through CCR&R entities) and any partners, and provide a link, if available.

 Grow NJ Kids (GNJK) is the statewide QRIS system.
-DHS/DFD contracts with the local CCR&Rs to employ quality improvement specialists who provide targeted technical assistance, monitoring and coaching.
+DHS/DFD contracts with the local CCR&Rs toemploy quality improvement specialists who provide targeted technical assistance, monitoring and coaching.
 Furthermore, DHS/DFD contracts for four (4) regional technical assistance centers to provide ongoing and intensive support to programs enrolled in Grow NJ Kids.
 Programs receive technical assistance for up to 18 months prior to receiving an official rating.
 Family Child Care Providers receive up to 24 months of technical assistance and coaching prior to an official rating.
 Programs and Providers are rated every three years and provided with ongoing technical assistance and training to meet their quality goals.
-After a program has achieved a rating, a plan for Continuous Quality Improvement (CQI) is established to support improvement post-rating.For example, a post-rating activity may be to implement the Pyramid Model.
+After a program has achieved a rating, a plan for Continuous Quality Improvement (CQI) is established to support improvement postrating.
+For example, a postrating activity may be to implement the Pyramid Model.